-To save the mail in your mboz (mailbox) file, type:
+To save the mail in your mbox (mailbox) file, type:

-& a
+& q

 for 'quit' when you are done reading your mail.
-This appends any messages you have read, but not deleted during the current session to the mboz file in your home directory or creates the file the first time you use 'quit'.
+This appends any messages you have read, but not deleted during the current session to the mbox file in your home directory or creates the file the first time you use 'quit'.
+Also, any messages you have saved are deleted rather than added to your mbox.